HSS Reseach Institute

 Shimada H, Sakakima H, Tsuchimochi K, Matsuda F, Komiya S, Goldring MB, Ijiri K: Senescence of chondrocytes in aging articular cartilage: GADD45beta mediates p21 expression in association with C/EBPbeta in senescence-accelerated mice.
 Pathol Res Pract 2011, 207(4):225-231.

-de Andres MC, Imagawa K, Hashimoto K, Gonzalez A, Goldring MB, Roach HI, Oreffo RO: Suppressors of cytokine signalling (SOCS) are reduced in osteoarthritis.
+de Andres MC, Imagawa K, Hashimoto K, Gonzalez A, Goldring MB, Roach HI, Oreffo RO: Suppressors of cytokine signaling (SOCS) are reduced in osteoarthritis.
 Biochem Biophys Res Commun 2011, 407(1):54-59.

 Imagawa K, de Andres MC, Hashimoto K, Pitt D, Itoi E, Goldring MB, Roach HI, Oreffo RO: The epigenetic effect of glucosamine and a nuclear factor-kappa B (NF-kB) inhibitor on primary human chondrocytes--implications for osteoarthritis.
 Biochem Biophys Res Commun 2011, 405(3):362-367.